 Bees contribute around £651 million to the British economy.
 Yes, really.
 Figures suggest that because bees are such a vital part of our eco-system and are relied upon to pollinate food crops, they are worth millions of pounds to the UK economy each year.
 However, in recent years the number of bees has rapidly declined due to destruction of their preferred natural habitat and the increased use of harmful pesticides.
 The Chesterfield Mayfair, keenly aware of this fact, keeps its very own bees on the hotel’s roof.
-The Chesterfield has four hives, totaling around 120,000 bees during summer, and even harvests its own honey which is served in the hotel.
+The Chesterfield has four hives, totalling around 250,000 bees during summer, and even harvests its own honey which is served in the hotel.
 You can also take simple steps in your own garden to provide a bee-friendly environment with these top tips for keeping bees buzzing and happy.

 Reduce or stop using pesticides, and opt for bee-friendly alternatives